bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead

-1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+1. If you were to describe semantic HTML to the next cohort of students, what would you say? semantic Html gives meaning to your work were as non-semantic does not give meaning. by using semantic it makes it easier for other programmers to see what you are doing and also work on it together.

-2. Name two big differences between ```display: block;``` and ```display: inline;```.
+2. Name two big differences between ```display: block;``` and ```display: inline;```. display block- takes up all the screen and oushes everything to a new line display inline- you can give both width and height it will on take the space it needs

-3. What are the 4 areas of the box model?
+3. What are the 4 areas of the box model? padding,content,margin and border

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? allaxis

-5. Explain why git is valuable to a team of developers.
+5. Explain why git is valuable to a team of developers. it lets your team share and work together on a project and review eachothers work

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.
 ## Project Set Up

 - [ ] Create a forked copy of this project.